Iraneus/betamedneed/_services/payments.md

 ![Some medicines](/images/illustrations/med-work.jpg)

 ## Pay-as-you-go
-You can order whatever you need at any time and pay for the cost and any service charge if required.
+You can order whatever you need at any time and pay for the cost.

 ## Medneed Credit
 You can request for Medneed Credit to buy whatever you need now and pay later.

 Eligible patients and every <a href="/services/provider">provider</a> can request for Medneed Credit.

 You can get more financing from curated financiers.

 ## Medical Insurance